hebertodelrio/cs212/_sources/sec1/assignments.rst

     x = 2
     print(x, y)

-.. problem:: What will be the output of the following program.
+.. problem:: What will be the the output of the following program?
+Can you explain?

 .. code-block:: python